kwruntime/typedotnet/README.md

 Run CSharp code, and access to any type/object in .NET 6 and .NET Framework/Mono

+Supports (no tested on Mac but should work):

+- .NET 6 or superior (called before .NET Core), on Windows/Linux/Mac
+- .NET Framework 4.5 or superior on Windows
+- Mono on Linux/Mac

 ## Why?

 - For fun
-- Win32 configuration easy to do with .NET Framework, hard with Node.js
+- Win32 stuff, easy to do with .NET Framework (installed on all machines), hard with Node.js (maybe Registry for example)
 - Explore .NET 6 (.NET Core)
+- Any other solution

 ## Features